10 Questions About Floating Bathroom Vanities

 2. What are the cons of floating cabinets?

 Floating vanity cabinets don’t have a lot of drawbacks.
-They require special and careful installation with extra securing to the studs in the wall, and will have weight limits on what you can put on the counter.
+They require special and careful installation with extra securing to the studs in the wall and will have weight limits on what you can put on the counter.
 However, these aren’t usually enough to be prohibitive in any way.
-They may have less storage than other vanity cabinets, also, but that’s dependent upon the cabinet that you choose, as well.
+They may also have less storage than other vanity cabinets, but that’s dependent upon the cabinet you choose.
 Finally, floating vanities are not ideal in homes with small children as climbing on them can be a safety risk.

 60 Inch Blue Double Sink Wall Mounted Bathroom Vanity